Legal

 These are cookies which are strictly necessary for our websites to be able to operate or to provide you with a service on our websites which you have requested.
 We use the following essential cookies on our websites:

-• first party session cookies to identify and authenticate you when you log into our website so you do not need to repeatedly enter your login information.
+• First party session cookies to identify and authenticate you when you log into our website so you do not need to repeatedly enter your login information.

-Legal basis for processing We process information about you contained in or obtained from essential cookies in our legitimate interests (Article 6(1)(f) of the General Data Protection Regulation).
-Legitimate interests
+We process information about you contained in or obtained from essential cookies in our legitimate interests (Article 6(1)(f) of the General Data Protection Regulation).

 Ensuring our site functions properly and providing you with online services you have requested.
-How to opt out of essential cookies

 Most browsers allow you to block all cookies, including essential cookies.
 Please note, however, that if you block all cookies, parts of our website and its functionality may not work or display properly.
 You can delete existing cookies from your browser by clearing your browsing data and ensuring that the option to delete cookies is selected.
-For more detailed information on how to accept and reject cookies, including guidance for specific browsers, please see the section below entitled How to accept or reject cookies

 Non-essential Cookies